-What will the metaverse will (and won’t) be, according to 28 experts
+What the metaverse will (and won’t) be, according to 28 experts

 A few definitions

-Tiffany Rolfe, Chief Creative Officer, at the global branding and marketing firm RGA:
+Tiffany Rolfe, Chief Creative Officer, at the global branding and marketing firm R/GA

 AR so far seems to be the simplest way to transition us into the metaverse.
 But we’ll continue to see attempts to push more into VR with headsets . . . and once we are comfortable wearing our powerful phones over our faces, it’s game over.
 Or rather, game on.
 There will be different layers of realities that we can all be experiencing, even in the same environment or physical space.
 We’re already doing that with our phones to a certain extent—passively in a physical environment while mentally in a digital one.
 But we’ll see more experiences beyond your phone, where our whole bodies are fully engaged, and that’s where the metaverse starts to get interesting—we genuinely begin to explore and live in these alternate realities simultaneously.

-Rony Abovitz, founder, Magic Leap:
+Rony Abovitz, founder, Magic Leap

 I believe that the Xverse will be a wild, organic, and amazing outgrowth of what we think of today as the internet and web.
 When you see images and diagrams of the internet today, it looks like a biologic construct, full of neuron-like connections and the emergence of proto life.
 No one entity will control the Xverse (or should), although many will try.
 It will have legacy parts that look and feel like the web today, but it will have new nodes and capabilities that will look and feel like the Ready Player One Oasis (amazing gaming worlds), immersion leaking into our world (like my Magicverse concept), and every imaginable permutation of these.
 I feel that the Xverse will have gradients of sentience and autonomy, and we will have the emergence of synthetic life (things Sun and Thunder is working on) and a multitude of amazing worlds to explore.
 Building a world will become something everyone can do (like building a webpage or a blog) and people will be able to share richer parts of their external and inner lives at incredibly high-speed across the planet.